seamapi/docs/docs/api/thermostats/README.md

 <details>
 <summary>method <code>enum</code></summary>
-Method used to adjust the thermostat manually. <code>seam</code> indicates that the Seam API, Seam CLI, or Seam Console was used to adjust the thermostat.
+Method used to adjust the thermostat manually. `seam` indicates that the Seam API, Seam CLI, or Seam Console was used to adjust the thermostat.

 Possible enum values:
 - `seam`